Skip to main content

 How do I request my Required Minimum Distribution (RMD) payment?

-If you have an RMD due in 2023, an RMD Election Form can be completed and submitted to us by mail or fax.
+If you have an RMD due in 2025, an RMD Election Form can be completed and submitted to us by mail or fax.
 The mailing address and fax number are provided on the form for your convenience.
 The RMD Election Form is provided below under the section titled “Forms.”

 If you have registered for an online account, you may have the ability to request RMD payments online by logging in to your secure account through our website.
-Under “My Policy,” select “Withdrawal Funds,” select “Start,” select “Set up RMD payment schedule,” and follow the prompts to complete the request.
+Under “My Policy,” select “Withdrawal Funds,” select “Start,” select “Setup RMD payment schedule,” and follow the prompts to complete the request.

 You can also reach out to your financial professional to assist you in setting up RMD.